rusetochka/branchtimer/README.md

 ## Features

-- **Manual Logging:** You can log branch switches by clicking CTRL + Shift + 3 with the format "SEAL-XXXX DATE TIME" in a specified log file.
+- **Manual Logging:** You can log branch switches by clicking CTRL + Shift + 3 with the format "MyFancyPrefix-XXXX DATE TIME" in a specified log file.
 - **Customizable Log Format:** Customize the log entry format to match your preferences.
 - **Exclude Specific Branches:** Exclude specific branches (e.g., "develop") from being logged.